If you’re starting a business, you’ll need to decide on which is the best state for incorporating a business…

 - If you’re a U.S. resident, you should be incorporating a business in the state where you are

-- If you’re a non-U.S. resident (living outside the U.S.), you should incorporate online business in Delaware
+- If you’re a non-U.S. resident (living outside the U.S.), you should incorporate an online business in Wyoming

 If your company does not plan to have a physical presence in the U.S. (meaning that it will operate solely from outside of the U.S.), then you should form your LLC in Wyoming.